abhinavdrs/raspi-gps-logger/README.md

-# raspi-gps-logger is a Raspberrypi based GPS logs collection unit.
-It uses SimpleRTK2B GNSS antenna and stores collected GPS data on USB.
+# raspi-gps-logger : A Raspberrypi based GPS logs collection unit.

-***********************************Setting up your device*****************************************
+***********************************Setting up your device***************************************** It uses SimpleRTK2B GNSS antenna and stores collected GPS data on USB.

 	1) Configure simple RTK2B using UBX: Enable the receiver to receive RAW logs
 		a.
 Connect RTK2B to windows PC (via USB) which has u-center installed.